 The Department offers two academic scholarships to geology majors.
 Both the Arden Scholarship and the Geology Club Scholarship are awarded based on grade point average (minimum GPA must be 3.5 or 3.0, respectively).

-We also offer an Engineering Dual Degree program of study jointly with the Engineering School at the Georgia Institute of Technology.
+We also offer a Pre-Engineering Program of study jointly with the Engineering School at the Georgia Institute of Technology.
 There are also opportunities to participate with informal Co-Op programs with some local industries and government agencies while pursuing a degree in geology.
 In addition, many of our majors are employed part-time as lab assistants in the introductory courses as part of their educational experience.

 The Pre-Engineering Program allows a student to study for about three years at Georgia Southwestern State University, followed by about two years of study in an engineering field of the student's choice at the Georgia Institute of Technology.
 The successful student in this program is awarded a bachelor of science degree from GSW in mathematics or a science area relevant to the chosen engineering field, and a B.S. degree in a specific branch of Engineering from Georgia Tech.